lowlighter/gracidea/README.md

 [Check it out live here !](https://gracidea.lecoq.io/)

-**Gracidea** is a project which aims to gather all known *Pokémon* regions into a single 2D map, keeping maximum fidelity to core games while taking the liberty to fill blanks trough official artworks and make minor arangements so everything fits.
+**Gracidea** is a project which aims to gather all known *Pokémon* regions into a single 2D map, keeping fidelity to core games while taking the liberty to fill blanks trough official artworks and anime.
+Minors arangements are sometimes made so everything fits.

+### Features

+**Gracidea** is not an ordinary world map !
+See below a short list of the awesome features embedded in it :

+* **Faithful maps** : Maps are based first on core games and then filled with region knowledge and interpretations
+* **Wild areas** : *Pokémon* can spawn in wild areas !
+Maybe you'll be able to see rare encounters ?
+* **World map** : A world map for quick access to cities and special locations will help you to navigate faster
+* *New features will be implemented at a later date !*

+### Maps

 Since *Pokémon* franchise has remakes, third versions and sequels, it sometimes results in redesigns in maps.
 Also, as the core games switched to 3D graphics starting on generation 6 and onwards, the maps of newer regions are interpretations of what they could have been if they were in 2D.

 Here are the games which were chosen for representing each region :
 * **Hoenn** : *Pokémon Emerald*
+* *Others regions will follow at a later date !*

 ## ![](https://github.com/lowlighter/gracidea/blob/master/client/imgs/icons/contribute.png) Contributing